In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

 If you export it under the ‘Assets’ of the Unity project, a lot of folders will be created.
 However, if you export to the directory that is not the Unity’s project file (the Desktop etc.), only the .vrm file will be created, so you just need to handle one file.

-I could say that all information is now packed into the .vrm file.
+We could say that all information is now packed into the .vrm file.

-That’s it!
+And that’s it!
 We have finished converting the model successfully!

 You can use it as you like, uploading to VRoid Hub or VRC, etc.